NeuroTechX/ntx_slack_archive/general.md

  >Piling up on this discussion - what would you say are the limitations of what you can do with Muse?

+4/3/2017 5:40 PM

+ **maxim** :

+ >Is Calm app the maximum of what can be achieved with the little signal the device produces?